ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Master keys
 {: #master-key-concept}

 Master keys, also known as HSM master keys, are used to encrypt the service instances for key storage.
-With the master key, you take the full control of the cloud HSM and own the root of trust that encrypts the entire hierarchy of keys, including root keys and standard keys.
-You need to configure the master key first before you can manage root keys and standard keys. {{site.data.keyword.IBM_notm}} does not back up or touch the master key, and has no way to copy it or restore it to a different machine or data center.
+With the master key, you take the full control of the cloud HSM and own the root of trust that encrypts the entire hierarchy of encryption keys, including root keys and standard keys.
+You need to configure the master key first before you can manage encryption keys. {{site.data.keyword.IBM_notm}} does not back up or touch the master key, and has no way to copy it or restore it to a different machine or data center.
 One service instance can have only one master key.
 If you delete the master key of the service instance, you can effectively crypto-shred all data that was encrypted with the keys that are managed in the service.

 ### Master key part
 {: #master-key-part-concept}